liatrio/github-scripts/README.md

 $ node cli.js --help
 ```

+There are two global options for every command:
+- `-t, --token` is used to specify the personal access token that the CLI will use for authentication.
+You can also set
+  this with the `GITHUB_TOKEN` environment variable.
+- `-u, --api-url` is used to specify the base API url, which can be set in order to work with GitHub Enterprise Server.
+  This defaults to the base API url of github.com.
+You can also set this with the `GITHUB_API_URL` environment variable.

 ### List Languages In Organization

 Given a GitHub Organization, list the languages used within each repository.